tom-gemini-cloud/h_and_m_data_analysis/results/data_documentation/data_reports/articles_last_3_months_data_report.md

 - **Unique Values:** 56
 - **Average Length:** 17.17 characters
 - **Top Values:**
-  - `Baby Girl`: 476 occurrences
+  - `Divided Selected`: 404 occurrences
-  - `Divided Projects`: 968 occurrences
+  - `Womens Trend`: 1,216 occurrences
-  - `Divided Basics`: 872 occurrences
+  - `Divided Asia keys`: 133 occurrences
-  - `Kids Accessories, Swimwear & D`: 526 occurrences
+  - `Kids Sports`: 136 occurrences
-  - `Kids Outerwear`: 547 occurrences
+  - `Womens Tailoring`: 1,805 occurrences

 ### garment_group_name
 - **Unique Values:** 21
 - **Average Length:** 10.82 characters
 - **Top Values:**
-  - `Skirts`: 712 occurrences
+  - `Swimwear`: 1,683 occurrences
   - `Shorts`: 877 occurrences
+  - `Socks and Tights`: 947 occurrences
+  - `Jersey Basic`: 3,185 occurrences
   - `Dressed`: 385 occurrences
-  - `Knitwear`: 2,417 occurrences
-  - `Trousers Denim`: 1,505 occurrences

 ### detail_desc
 - **Unique Values:** 19,739
 - **Average Length:** 149.28 characters
 - **Top Values:**
-  - `Long-sleeved nursing top in a soft viscose weave with a boat neck and practical inner top for easier nursing access.`: 2 occurrences
-  - `Long-sleeved blouse in a crêpe weave with a collar, buttons down the front, a yoke with a pleat at the back, buttoned cuffs and a rounded hem.`: 5 occurrences
-  - `Rugby shirt in soft jersey with a contrasting colour collar, concealed buttons at the top, long sleeves with ribbed cuffs, and slits in the sides.`: 1 occurrences
-  - `Ankle-length trousers in an airy viscose weave.
-High waist with covered elastication, a small frill trim and decorative ties, side pockets and slightly wider, tapered legs.`: 2 occurrences
-  - `Playsuit in a patterned weave with a V-neck, wrapover front with a concealed press-stud at the top and 3/4-length, cuffed sleeves.
-Elasticated seam and a detachable tie belt at the waist, side pockets and short legs.
+  - `Outdoor jacket in woven fabric with a double-layered hood, stand up collar and zip down the front.
+Padded front and back sections and fleece-lined raglan sleeves in sturdy jersey with ribbed panels.
+Inset jersey panels in the sides and zipped front pockets.
+Longer and gently rounded at the back.
 Partly lined.`: 1 occurrences
+  - `Jumper in a soft rib knit with low dropped shoulders, long sleeves and a hood with a wide, fine-knit drawstring.`: 3 occurrences
+  - `Fully lined bikini top to give the bust a natural shape and light support.
+Decorative gathers at the front, narrow, detachable ties that tie at the back of the neck, a silicone trim at the top and support panels in the sides.
+Metal fastener at the back.`: 2 occurrences
+  - `Satin-covered Alice band with a pointed, felted clown hat that has a faux fur pompom on top.`: 1 occurrences
+  - `Long, sleeveless dress in pleated jersey.
+Round neckline and an opening with a decorative bar-shaped metal bead at the back of the neck.
+Narrow elasticated seam and a detachable tie belt at the waist, and a raw-edge hem.`: 4 occurrences

 ## 💾 Memory Usage
 - **Estimated Total Memory:** 14.8 MB